gvwilson/thirdbit/src/fiction/darker-web/index.md

 as if suddenly unsure exactly what he was hoping.

 Nila inclines her head.
-She very much doubts that the man's name is actually Levitt, but sees no point in making an issue of the matter.
+She doubts that the man's name is actually Levitt, but sees no point in making an issue of the matter.
+She sees very little point in anything any longer.
 "I appreciate you coming to see me in person,
 Mister Levitt,
 but I'm afraid my answer has not changed."